-Sure the first episode was hosted by Carlin who had his routines about the reality of politics but that was his act and not really the energy of the show.
+Sure the first episode was hosted by Carlin who had his routines about the reality of politics, but that was his act and not really the energy of the show.
 Sure the news segments dealt with the politics of the day, but most of the jokes were about how Ford is clumsy and dumb.
-They didn't give any examples of news from the day as to why his was clumsy and dumb, no, they purely made fun of his personality up until this point.
+They didn't give any examples of news from the day as to why he was clumsy and dumb, no, they purely made fun of his personality up until this point.

-I'm not really into politics but I am obsessed with it in kind of a keep your enemies closer sort of way.
+I'm not really into politics, but I am obsessed with it in kind of a keep your enemies closer sort of way.
 This is part of the reason I was interested in watching every episode of SNL.
 During the election cycle, I was looking for a sketch from at least two decades ago that highlights how, though the players change the struggles remain the same.

-The sketch took place in a bodega and it spanned over decades where they would start the flash forward with a close up on a newspaper headline about there being trouble in the Middle East.
+The sketch took place in a bodega, and it spanned over decades where they would start the flash forward with a close up on a newspaper headline about there being trouble in the Middle East.
 Not only was the world news stuck in a cycle of repeating conflict but the neighborhood was also cycling through repetitive clashed due to race relations in the neighborhood.